-- Achieve consistency in practice to ensure a rapid response from the relevant partner agencies and to set out clear procedures in relation to 'vulnerable' tenants/occupants. - Enable partner agencies to act rapidly to prevent deterioration in quality of life for local residents and communities.
+- Achieve consistency in practice across the city, to ensure rapid response from the relevant partner agencies and to set out clear procedures in relation to 'vulnerable' tenants/occupants. - Enable partnership agencies to act rapidly to prevent deterioration in the quality of life for local residents and communities.

-1.3 Partnership Responsibilities:
+1.3 Partnership Responsibilities

-Key partners as identified at the beginning of this document, have between them a range of 'statutory' duties and functions to enable them to effectively tackle the problem of anti social behaviour in residential premises.
-In addition there are partners who may not be under a statutory duty, but who need to be consulted when these agencies are considering applying for a premises closure order.
+Key partners as highlighted above have between them a range of 'statutory' duties and functions to enable them to effectively tackle the problem of supply and misuse of drugs in residential premises.
+In addition there are partners who may not be under a statutory duty, but who bring added value to the 'Closure' of premises procedure.